SiminyA/Project-ToDoList/README.md

 # Project-ToDoList

-##Project Objective : Build a todo list application​.
+## Project Objective : Build a todo list application​ which enable the user to

 ### Project Description